history | reviews | players | samples | ordering |

 sound, with less low end, and also a little less analog white noise.

-It sounds a little flanger-like as a flanger has a shorter delay time
+It sounds a little flanger-like, as a flanger has a shorter delay time

+than a chorus.
 The DEEP setting may have a little more white noise.

 CHORUS, with no extra noise or change in tone from our